 Beano is a brand name for the digestive enzyme alpha-galactosidase.
 When taken before meals Beano will prevent gas caused by certain foods.
 Alpha-galactosidase breaks down certain complex sugars called polysaccharides and oligosaccharides which are found in beans and legumes, nuts, whole grains, and cruciferous vegetables.
 It is the fermentation of these complex sugars in the large intestine that causes uncomfortable gas and bloating.
 By breaking these sugars down before they reach the large intestine, gas and bloating can be avoided.

 As with all digestive enzymes, Beano must be taken before meals for the best results.

 Gas-X is a pharmaceutical preparation having Simethicone and Calcium Carbonate as it’s active ingredients.
 Simethicone reduces the surface tension of trapped gas bubbles, dispersing them and allowing them to be eliminated.
 Calcium carbonate acts to give fast relief from the discomfort of gas and bloating.

 Gas-X may offer relief from gas and bloating, but it is not recommended for various reasons:

 - Simethicone is said to have no side effects when taken in small doses, but it can cause severe allergic reactions.
 Possible reactions include difficulty breathing, tightness in the chest, rash, hives, itching, swelling of the face, mouth, lips or tongue.

 - Calcium Carbonate it is an antacid, and regular use should be avoided.
-Since many digestive complaints are caused by low stomach acidity, taking an antacid such as calcium carbonate will actually make things worse in the long run.
+Since low stomach acidity causes many digestive complaints, taking an antacid such as calcium carbonate will make things worse in the long run.

 - Gas-X also contains many undesirable ingredients such as mannitol, dextrose, maltodextrin, artificial flavors, talc and the food coloring D&C red 30.